leofracca/AoC2022/README.md

-# AoC2022
+# Advent of Code

-Solutions of Advent of Code 2022
+My Advent of Code solutions.